MiddleSchoolEarthScience/middleschoolearthscience.github.io/about.md

 ### MY TEACHING STYLE
 Eclectic: Students deserve diverse experiences, both in how they learn and express their learning.

-### HONORS/AWARDS/SHINING TEACHER MOMENT
+### HONORS/AWARDS
-3rd Grade Student of the Month, Fort Colville Elementary, Colville, WA
+3rd Grade Student of the Month, Fort Colville Elementary, Colville, WA 2015 Volunteer Service Award, Camp Gray, Reedsburg, WI

-### MY OWN EDUCATIONAL HISTORY
+### MY EDUCATIONAL HISTORY
-Master of Arts in Education, University of New Mexico
+* Master of Arts in Education, University of New Mexico
-Bachelor of Science in Parks and Recreation Management with Emphasis in Outdoor Education, Northern Arizona University
+* Bachelor of Science in Parks and Recreation Management with Emphasis in Outdoor Education, Northern Arizona University

 ### CONTACT ME